chipxsd/stream-based-sync/stream-based-sync.md

 Delta encoding is a way to describe differences between two datasets (file, document, data-model, etc.).
-We can use these short pieces of information to apply onto our dataset (in form of mutations) to get it up-to-date which we have learned that it significantly reduces data redundancy in the synchronization processes.
+We can use these short pieces of information to apply onto our dataset (in form of mutations) to get it up-to-date and from what we've just learned is that it can significantly reduce the data redundancy in the synchronization processes.

 #### 2.5.1 How to Encode Deltas?